brotchie/latex-rubber-makefile/README.rst

 I have a paper I'm working on that I'm building using LatexCommon.mk.
 My paper's directory comprises::

-    # Symbol link to a bibtex input file exported automatically from Mendeley Desktop.
+    # Symbolic link to a bibtex input file exported automatically from Mendeley Desktop.
     authors.bib
     # The LaTeX source for my paper.
     dynamic.tex